© Sergiy Palamarchuk / Shutterstock.com

 Picture Quality

-Sony has traditionally been better at upscaling 720p to 1080p but when it comes to 4K quality, since the panels are the same, overall picture quality is pretty consistent between the two.
+Sony has traditionally been better at upscaling 720p to 1080p, but when it comes to 4K quality, picture quality can be consistent between the two brands.
 Out of the box, you will typically see a better level of brightness and more accurate colors due to Sony’s initial calibrations.
-LG can match similar brightness and color accuracy, it just requires some manual calibrations on the buyer side once the TV is out of the box.
+The good news is that LG can match similar brightness and color accuracy.
+You just need to make some manual calibrations once the TV is out of the box.

 Where LG can stand up over Sony is with local dimming.
 As surprising as it might be because of Sony’s work on the PlayStation 5, LG stands out more for a better picture during dark scenes, specifically during gaming.
 LG offers deeper overall blacks and while that isn’t to say that Sony doesn’t provide excellent blacks on its own, LG offers a better overall OLED experience for those who value deeper blacks.